chicbass/chicbass.github.io/aem_ex_e_2.md

 3. AFM Forms

 > 29
-> What is the main restriction for newly created AFM Tags?
+> What is the main restriction for newly created AEM Tags?

 1. The tag cannot have the same name as its direct parent namespace
 2. Same tags cannot be shared across different namespaces
 3. **Tags must be unique within a specific namespace**

 > 30
-> Which individual defines requirements, sets up KPI metrics, and is the main driver of the AFM Screens project?
+> Which individual defines requirements, sets up KPI metrics, and is the main driver of the AEM Screens project?

 1. **Business Strategist**
 2. Project Manager